 - Double click Sound, video and game controllers to expand the category.

 - Right-click on your C-Media USB Audio Class driver, and click Uninstall device.

 - Then follow the on-screen instructions to finish the uninstallation.

 - Go to the manufacturer’s website to download and install the C-Media USB Audio Class driver in your computer.

 After reinstalling, restart your computer and see if your CMUSBDAC.sys blue screen has been fixed.

 A missing or outdated device driver can lead to the CMUSBDAC.sys Blue Screen of Death.
-To rule it out as the cause for your problem, you should update the available device drivers in your computer.
+To rule it out as the cause of your problem, you should update the available device drivers on your computer.